alexpiezo/WebRTC/README.md

 ### Manual

-Download the xcframework at [Release](https://github.com/alexpiezo/WebRTC/releases) and drag it into your Xcode project.
+Download the XCFramework at [Release](https://github.com/alexpiezo/WebRTC/releases) and drag it into your Xcode project.

 ### Swift Package Manager